-The Faculty of the Department of Art and Art History, in addition to being excellent and dedicated teachers, are all artists and scholars with active exhibition and publication records.
+The faculty members of the Department of Art and Art History, in addition to being excellent and dedicated teachers, are all artists and scholars with active exhibition and publication records.
 Their work can be found in public and private collections throughout the United States as well as in some of the fields’ most prestigious journals.
 In addition, many are multiple recipients of national and international residencies and numerous awards and grants.

-Graduates from the Department of Art and Art History go on to exciting careers in such areas as Education, Commercial Art and Photography, Museum and Gallery administration and the Fine Arts.
+Graduates from the Department of Art and Art History go on to exciting careers in such areas as education, commercial art and photography, museum and gallery administration and the fine arts.
 Successful graduates of the program go on to exciting careers in many non-art related fields as well.
-Recent graduates have been accepted into a number of prestigious MFA programs including Boston University, University of Pennsylvania, The School of the Art Institute of Chicago, University of Georgia, The Pennsylvania Academy of Fine Arts and the University of New Hampshire.
+Recent graduates have been accepted into a number of prestigious M.F.A. programs including Boston University, University of Pennsylvania, The School of the Art Institute of Chicago, University of Georgia, The Pennsylvania Academy of Fine Arts, and the University of New Hampshire.

 For over 30,000 years, human beings have been recording, remarking upon, and reimagining their existences through visual images and objects.
 From the cave paintings at Lascaux and Altamira to the iconic sculpture of Michelangelo to the computer-generated art of our own time, we have striven to make, understand, and admire art.
 The history of this endeavor is both profound and exhilarating; a rich inheritance for both the artist and the scholar alike.